The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 I don’t recommend staying outside Dubrovnik and driving in each day.
 It’s a pain, it won’t save you that much money, and parking near the Old City is expensive.

-On this trip I partnered with two Adriatic Luxury Hotels properties — Hotel Dubrovnik Palace and Hotel Excelsior.
+On my latest trip to Dubrovnik, I partnered with two Adriatic Luxury Hotels properties — Hotel Dubrovnik Palace and Hotel Excelsior.

 This was my second time staying at Hotel Dubrovnik Palace — and this time I did it so much better.
-On my first trip, it was where I stayed for the Dubrovnik portion of my group Croatia campaign in 2014 — but our schedule was so packed in Dubrovnik, I didn’t even get to relax and enjoy the hotel!
+On my first trip in 2014, our schedule was so packed in Dubrovnik that I didn’t even get to relax and enjoy the hotel!

-Because THIS is a hotel in which you can relax and enjoy yourself, resort-style.
+Because THIS is a hotel where you really want to relax and enjoy yourself, resort-style.

-The hotel is large, with a huge lobby area and a few restaurants.
-The rooms have recently been renovated, and they look fabulous — the kind of room that’s perfect to come back to after a long day out.
+Hotel Dubrovnik Palace is large, with a huge lobby area and a few restaurants.
+The rooms are modern and they look fabulous — the kind of room that’s perfect to come back to after a long day out.

 But what makes this hotel exceptional is its pool and beach area.

-The hotel is placed on an expansive swathe of rocky coastline, outfitted into a pool and beach area with outstanding sunset views.
+The hotel is placed on an expansive swathe of rocky Adriatic coast, outfitted into a pool and beach area with outstanding sunset views.
 There is a VIP section with a smaller, quieter pool and extra room for lounging.

 This is the kind of place where you commandeer a beach chair and get cocktails delivered.